dokang307/Internship_Report/content/1-Worklog/1.9-Week9/_index.md

 ---

-### Week 9 achievement: Challenges in Model Training and Data Quality
+### Week 9 Harvest: Challenges in Model Training and Data Quality

 This week focused heavily on model training techniques, and I faced real-world Data Science challenges: